 Since the goal is to decrease distractions and increase productivity when working from home, investing time and energy into learning and implementing a workflow management system is one of the best gifts you can give yourself and your team.

-Use Signs and Symbols to Show Others When You Can Talk
+8. Use Signs and Symbols to Show When You’re Available

 If you’ve got older children at home, an effective strategy can be to place a dry erase or chalkboard outside your office or by your desk.
 On it, write what time you’ll be available, and “How can I help you then?”
 Then leave chalk or markers for your kids to list what they need.